koho-koho/koho-koho.github.io/README.md

 🌾 _This website's main purpose is to showcase the auspicious times for the Sinhala and Tamil New Year, based on your timezone._
 </div>

+Made with ❤️ by Milindi Kodikara

+<a href="https://ko-fi.com/milindi"> Buy me a tea</a> 🍃